rust-project-primer/book/src/ecosystem/web-frontend/readme.md

 default_file = "src/lib.rs"
 ```

-[Here][todo-yew] you can see this application in action.
+You can see this application in action [here][todo-yew].
 In this example, you
 can see how properties in Yew are structs that derive the `Properties` trait.
 You can also see how state is represented with the `use_state()` hook, and how
 `Callback` is used to pass callbacks down to child components.
 The `html!`